suryapandian/metrics/metrics.training.md

 - a histogram is a multi-dimensional counter that has a bucket dimension
 - the bucket is typically named le (less than or equal - see pic)
 - name is technically the thing without the _bucket, because a histogram comes with a few auxillary metrics like `_sum` (sum of all the values) and `_count` a superfluous the count way to reference the less than infinity bucket
-- as a user, you just register the histogram in the app with buckets, and then just give it how long it took / how big what your measuring is, and the metric lib puts it in the bucket
+- as a user, you just register the histogram in the app with buckets, and then just call how long it took / how big what your measuring is, and the metric lib puts it in the bucket, and also creates these 3 metrics
-- TODO: own slide? what is this for? generally, quantile estimation. and depending on usage, it sometimes makes sense to compute quantiles in the app, but histograms is the easier, less-error prone alternative
+- if 0.39 put in all > 0.4 and +Inf

 </aside>